What Is Tongue Tie?

 - Refined carbohydrates

-- Join the Feingold Association to learn more about eliminating preservatives, artificial colors and artificial flavors from your child’s diet.
+- Consider implementing the Feingold diet to eliminate preservatives, artificial colors and artificial flavors from your child’s diet.

 - Try protein shakes and smoothies for toddlers and add predigested protein (collagen) called Arthred by Allergy Research Foundation or Nutricology to increase muscle tone and protein.